Join me!

 Looking for a simple, natural, and effective way to deter pests?
 This pest control spray will encourage critters to move elsewhere and leave your garden alone!
 Here’s how to custom mix a pest deterrent spray of your own using common herbs from your garden.

-There’s a lot of things we want in our gardens – blooming plants, pollinators, and sunshine to name a few.
-Likewise, there are a lot of things we don’t want spending time in our garden.
-Namely, I’m talking about pests that can damage and even destroy your plants like these aphids.
+There are many things we want in our gardens—blooming plants, pollinators, and sunshine, to name a few.
+Likewise, there are many things we don’t want spending time in our gardens.
+Namely, I’m talking about pests that can damage and even destroy your plants (aphids I’m looking at YOU).

 Thankfully, there’s a simple, effective, and economical way to deter these critters from your plants.
 This homemade herbal pest deterrent spray uses fresh herbs, water, and a bit of soap to keep the pests at bay.